 A notable advantage of gold as an asset is that it is highly liquid and portable.
-It can be converted to cash when an emergency arises and is considered a friend in need.
+It can be converted to cash when an emergency arises and is easy to exchange whenever needed.

-Indian expatriates in particular love to buy gold from abroad due to their lower prices and superior quality.
-However, over the past few years, restrictive conditions and customs duty on gold import are discouraging many people from carrying gold to India.
+Indian expatriates, in particular, love to buy gold from abroad due to its lower prices and superior quality.
+However, over the past few years, restrictive conditions and customs duty on gold imports are discouraging many people from carrying gold to India.

 This article explains the Indian Customs gold duty, the latest rules, regulations, and procedures to be followed while taking gold in and out of India.